sajidpatel/module-hyvaflow/README.md

 Hyvä Flow solves this by providing a unified, predictable frontend runtime.
 It eliminates fragmented logic and replaces scattered ad-hoc scripts with a single event and DOM coordination layer designed specifically for Hyvä and Magento.

+## 1. Fixes race conditions

+Ensures events fire in the correct order, eliminates “listener wasn’t ready” bugs, and prevents Alpine/HTMX timing conflicts.

+## 2. Guarantees Event Delivery

+Events are **queued and replayed**, ensuring nothing is missed --- even if Alpine or HTMX initialise late.

+## 3. Unifies the Frontend Lifecycle

+Normalises key lifecycle moments like **DOMContentLoaded**, **alpine:init**, and **htmx:afterSwap** into one predictable flow.

+## 4. Auto‑Rebinds DOM Listeners

+When HTMX swaps or Magento injects new DOM, Hyvä Flow **automatically re-attaches listeners** and refreshes DOM hooks.

+## 5. Lightweight jQuery‑Like DOM API

+A clean, chainable API offering: - `.addClass()` - `.closest()` - `.select()` - `.set()` - `.each()`

+## 6. Proper Delegated Event Handling

+Always guarantees the correct **currentTarget** and **delegateTarget**, preventing misfires and event confusion.

+## 7. Smart DOM Caching

+`.select()` results are cached and **auto‑invalidated** on DOM refresh for speed, stability, and accuracy.

+## 8. Cross‑Framework Event Bus

+A unified, namespaced channel enabling Alpine ↔ HTMX ↔ vanilla JS communication with no collisions.

+## 9. Plugin‑Ready Architecture

+Extend Hyvä Flow easily with custom behaviour using:

+    flow.use()

+Perfect for modular features, analytics hooks, or component behaviours.

 → Want the long-form rationale, architecture background, and migration tips?
 Read [docs/WHY-USE-HYVA-FLOW.md](docs/WHY-USE-HYVA-FLOW.md).

 ### 2. What is Hyvä Flow